-You can leave the Library at any time without giving a reason.
+You may leave the Library at any time without giving a reason.
 You will need to sign a withdrawal form to record your decision.
-The form can be requested from Genomics England.

 Can I know the results obtained from my study samples?

 The BioResource does not provide a report or feedback on any genetic or laboratory results obtained from your sample, as it is taken for research purposes only.